endurantgames/cosmiclegends/src/classes/mage.md

 :::::::: {.ability-list .v3 } :::::::
 Arcane Infusion

-:   You can impart some of your magical power to another hero.
+:   []{.move .hero} As a move during a Hero Phase, you can impart some of your magical power
+    to another hero.
 Choose two of your Power Words.
 Until the end of the current Storyline, they gain those Words as Core Power Words.
 You can only do this once per Storyline.

 Healing Mantra